-Duties: A Smog Check Inspector license allows an individual to inspect and certify vehicles subject to Smog Check inspection throughout California.
-A Smog Check Inspector may not perform Smog Check related diagnoses and/or repairs.
-All official Smog Check inspections must be completed by a licensed Inspector in a licensed Test Only or Test and Repair station.
+Duties: A Smog Check inspector license allows an individual to inspect and certify vehicles subject to Smog Check inspection throughout California.
+A Smog Check inspector may not perform Smog Check related diagnoses and/or repairs.
+All official Smog Check inspections must be completed by a licensed inspector in a licensed test only, test and repair, STAR test only, or STAR test and repair station.

-Qualifications: To become licensed as a Smog Check Inspector, an individual must pass a state administered examination.
+Qualifications: To become licensed as a Smog Check inspector, an individual must pass a state administered examination.
 Examination applicants first must successfully complete Level 1 and Level 2 training, as applicable.

-• Level 1 Training - Engine and Emission Controls
+Level 1 Training - Engine and Emission Controls

-Level 1 Training is required for Inspector candidates with little or no experience.
+Level 1 training is required for inspector candidates with little or no experience.
 This training provides students with the knowledge of engine and emission control systems necessary to conduct accurate smog inspections.
 Successful completion, in part, includes the ability to demonstrate minimum levels of competency related to engine and emission control systems.
 The training is a minimum of 68 hours and must be completed at a BAR-certified school.

-Experienced candidates may skip Level 1 training if they: Possess ASE A6, A8 and L1 certification; or possess an AA/AS degree or Certificate in automotive technology and have at least 1 year experience; or have at least 2 years of experience and have completed BAR specified training.
+Experienced candidates may skip Level 1 training if they: Possess ASE A6, A8 and L1 certification; or possess an AA/AS degree or Certificate in automotive technology and have at least one year experience; or have at least two years of experience in the engine performance area and have completed BAR specified training within the last five years; or have at least two years of comparable military experience/training in the engine performance area.